AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Imitation Learning in Agents and Multiagent systems

 \subsubsection{Adversarial imitation learning}

-IRL algorithms seen previously have a high computational complexity \cite{pmlr-v139-metelli21a}\cite{pmlr-v205-deka23a} since they require the execution of RL in inner loops \cite{NIPS2016_cc7e2b87}.
-Adversarial imitation learning has been proposed as a solution to this computational challenge\cite{Ho2016}.
-Generative Adversarial Imitation Learning (GAIL) is an adversarial imitation learning algorithm that uses the framework of generative adversarial networks (GANs) to directly learn a policy from expert demonstrations, without needing to first learn a reward function as in inverse reinforcement learning\cite{Ho2016}.
+IRL algorithms seen previously have a high computational complexity \cite{pmlr-v139-metelli21a}\cite{pmlr-v205-deka23a} since they require the execution of RL in inner loops \cite{Ho2016} (shown in Figure \ref{procstructfig3} as the IRL Algorithm box connection to Optimal Policy and meaning that for each candidate reward function, a complete RL problem to find the optimal policy is solved).
+Adversarial IL has been proposed as a solution to this computational challenge\cite{Ho2016}.
+Generative Adversarial Imitation Learning (GAIL) is an adversarial IL algorithm that uses the framework of generative adversarial networks (GANs) to directly learn a policy from expert demonstrations, without needing to first learn a reward function as in IRL\cite{Ho2016}.

 The key idea is to train a generator policy to produce trajectories that are indistinguishable from the expert trajectories, as judged by a discriminator network.
 This is formulated as a minimax game between the generator and discriminator\cite{Ho2016}: